Celtic Connections: History

-Artists

-Artists who have appeared at the festival in the past include Bob Delyn a'r Ebillion, Waiora, Julie Fowlis, Joan Baez, Bob Geldof, Clannad, Capercaillie, Luar na Lubre, Kate Rusby, Sinéad O'Connor, Alison Krauss, Shane MacGowan, Runrig, Eddi Reader, Evelyn Glennie, Carlos Núñez, James Grant, Dougie MacLean, Billy Bragg, Blazin' Fiddles, Beth Nielsen Chapman, Mariza, Seth Lakeman, The Clan Gregor Society Pipe Band, k.d. lang, Steve Earle, Idlewild, Teenage Fanclub, Snow Patrol, Bert Jansch and Bernard Butler, Eilidh Steel and Mark Neal, Malinky, Fran Healy, Alan Stivell, Alison Brown, Anna Coogan and many more.

-In 2014 they included Mary Chapin Carpenter & Barbara Dickson Bobby Womack and Del Amitri with for the first time performances in the new 12,000-seat Hydro Arena.
-In 2016, Rhiannon Giddens and The Milk Carton Kids performed.

 Venues

 The focal point of the festival is the Glasgow Royal Concert Hall, where performances take place in every space, from workshops in the foyers, to performances by world-class artists in the Main Auditorium.
 The Old Fruitmarket, City Halls, Barrowland Ballroom, Tron Theatre, Mitchell Theatre, National Piping Centre, Tramway, the Mackintosh Church, St Luke's and Òran Mór also regularly host Celtic Connections concerts.

-In the past, Celtic Connections events have taken place in the O2 ABC, the Classic Grand, the Tall Ship, The Arches and Glasgow Cathedral.
+In the past, Celtic Connections events have taken place in the O2 ABC, the Classic Grand, King Tut's Wah Wah Hut, the King's Theatre, the Tall Ship, The Arches and Glasgow Cathedral.

 Regular features

 Transatlantic Sessions

 Transatlantic Sessions was originally made for TV, the first series being broadcast in 1995.
-The concept was a set of traditional musicians from the USA, UK and Ireland being put together in a country retreat to make music, directed by Aly Bain and Jerry Douglas.
+The concept was a set of traditional musicians from the US, UK and Ireland being put together in a country retreat to make music, directed by Aly Bain and Jerry Douglas.
 The Transatlantic Sessions concert at Celtic Connections also includes traditional musicians from the same countries and occasionally others, and has a house band, usually the same musicians each year, plus about five guest musicians.
 The feature first appeared at the festival in 2004, and has occurred annually since.
 It is usually staged twice in the Glasgow Royal Concert Hall, and is "always one of the fastest sell-outs".

 Regulars in the house band include Aly Bain, Phil Cunningham, the trio Michael McGoldrick, John McCusker and John Doyle, Jerry Douglas, Russ Barenberg, Donald Shaw (also the festival director), Danny Thompson and James Mackintosh.
 Since 2019 Thompson has been replaced by Daniel Kimbro.

 In 2020 the guest artists were American mandolinist Sierra Hull, American roots musician Cahalen Morrison, Australian guitarist Tommy Emmanuel, Irish singer Cathy Jordan and Scottish singer-songwriter Rachel Sermanni.